Puppy Left in Post Office in the Poconos

-COOLBAUGH TOWNSHIP — The postmaster at the Tobyhanna Post Office in Coolbaugh Township is used to getting special deliveries, but not the kind that was dropped off Monday morning.
+COOLBAUGH TOWNSHIP, Pa. -- The postmaster at the Tobyhanna Post Office in Coolbaugh Township is used to getting special deliveries, but not the kind that was dropped off Monday morning.

 It was a 2-year-old chihuahua.